‹ Back to Insights

 Manufacturing of almost every product has become hyper-individualized.
 For instance, people are ordering custom cars from vehicle manufacturers the same way they can build custom sneakers from Nike

-There are many elements that can be personalized with vehicles, including paint color.
-For coatings, the trend of personalization means manufacturers need control of their material surfaces in order to ensure quality output.
+Many elements, including paint color, can be personalized with vehicles.
+For coatings, the trend of personalization means manufacturers need to control their material surfaces to ensure quality output.

 Personalization can easily lead to a lack of consistency.
 If you do not know the data required for a particular paint or coating to stick properly, then you won’t be able to ensure the quality of the customized product.